-Even though to a lesser degree, there are also Neanderthal and Pre-Neanderthal skeletal remains.
-Vindija and Krapina (Croatia) have contributed a vast amount to our knowledge of Neanderthal skeletal anatomy and genetics, considering the large size of the samples, in addition to skeletal remains from Kozarnika (Bulgaria), Balanica (Serbia), and Apidima and Petralona (Greece).
-This region was likely intensely inhabited by Neanderthals and yet, for historical and geopolitical reasons, the Middle Paleolithic has not been explored to the degree similar to France and Spain for example.
-Now, this is changing as new sites are being surveyed and literature is being translated into other languages.
-Still, the Balkans remain probably the least studied region of Europe regarding the Middle Palaeolithic.
+There are also Neandertal and Pre-Neandertal skeletal remains to a lesser degree.
+Vindija and Krapina (Croatia) have contributed a vast amount to our knowledge of Neandertal skeletal anatomy and genetics, considering the large size of the samples, in addition to skeletal remains from Kozarnika (Bulgaria), Balanica (Serbia), and Apidima and Petralona (Greece).
+This region was likely intensely inhabited by Neandertals and yet, for historical and geopolitical reasons, the Middle Paleolithic has not been explored to the degree similar to France and Spain.
+Now this is changing as new sites are being surveyed, and literature is being translated into other languages.
+Still, the Balkan region remains probably the least studied region of Europe with regards to the Middle Paleolithic (Roksandic, 2016).

 The Republic of North Macedonia is positioned centrally in the Balkan Peninsula.
-Until recently, Golema Pesht cave was the only excavated site representing the Paleolithic.
-In 2017, the Uzun Mera site was discovered: an open-air site with stone tools scattered over a vast area, in the central part of the Ovche Pole valley.
-Given the rarity of Paleolithic sites in the country, a wider project was initiated, documenting the site in its environmental, geological, and cultural setting.
+Until recently, Golema Pesht cave was the only excavated site representing the Paleolithic in the country.
+In 2017 the Uzun Mera site was discovered: an open-air site with stone-tools scattered over a vast area in the central part of the Ovche Pole valley.
+Given the rarity of Paleolithic sites in the country, a wider project was initiated, which documents the site in its environmental, geological, and cultural setting.

 This field school is an amazing opportunity to: